 We found live chats contribute upwards of 25 percent of our new monthly revenue each month, which makes it the third most effective sales channel in terms of revenue.
 A big factor is the 50 percent higher lead-to-opportunity conversion compared to other leads.

-- Lead Nurturing.
-Most people nurture through marketing automation, curated content sharing and phone calls.
-You have to think more about creating opportunities for touch points and discovering more about your leads.
-Look at implementing workflows for whitepaper downloads, expired trials and CTAs for "stay in touch" and for "are you happy/would you refer?" for customers.
+Most people nurture through marketing automation, curated content sharing, and phone calls.
+You have to think more about creating opportunities for touchpoints and discovering more about your leads.
+Look at implementing workflows for whitepaper downloads, expired trials, and CTAs for "stay in touch" and for "are you happy/would you refer?" for customers.

-Sam Aparicio is the co-founder & CEO of Ringio, a CRM integrated telephony platform.
-Sam is particularly interested in Cloud Communications, the SMB market, self-service models and SaaS/on-demand business delivery.
-You can find him on Twitter @samaparicio.
+Sam Aparicio is the co-founder and CEO of Ring.io, a CRM-integrated telephony platform.
+Sam is particularly interested in Cloud Communications, the SMB market, self-service models, and SaaS/on-demand business delivery.
+You can find him on Twitter @samaparicio

 When it comes to online lead generation, the key is diversification.
 There’s no magic bullet that meets all needs.
-SEO, SEM, content marketing, blogging, advertising, sales development and more–these are all parts of a healthy marketing ecosystem.
+SEO, SEM, content marketing, social media, advertising, sales development, and more–these are all parts of a healthy marketing ecosystem.